5 tips for breastfeeding after returning to work

 Several times over the first year, my milk supply dropped slightly.
 Often I knew why — flu season with lots of patients or after being on call with no sleep or a sick baby who wasn’t nursing well after my workday.
 Each time I went into full combat mode with increased nursing sessions at home or longer pumping sessions during work hours.
 The law of supply and demand usually worked well.
 But there are also breastfeeding vitamin supplements and prescription medicines that may increase your supply so don’t hesitate to call your doctor or lactation consultant if you need more help.

 So what do you do if your employer isn’t on board with your plans to pump at work?
-The U.S. Department of Health and Human Services offers advice and materials that help make your case to your employer that breastfeeding is important to the workplace.
-You can also contact your local nonprofits for advice.
+You can contact your local nonprofits for advice.
 Here in Nashville, we have Julie’s Village and the Nashville Breastfeeding Coalition.

 This post was written by Anna Morad, M.D., Vanderbilt Associate Professor of Pediatrics and Director, Newborn Nursery.
 Vanderbilt is a Nashvitality “Give Me Five” hospital and follows the Ten Steps to Successful Breastfeeding as described by WHO/UNICEF.